-If you have poor credit or a history of bankruptcy, your circumstances will be evaluated on a case-by-case basis.
-You will not be automatically disqualified.
-Our typical borrower has one or more weaknesses that prevent them from accessing loans from a traditional bank.
-Northwest Access Fund is designed to be more flexible than traditional banks with a focus on the particular needs of borrowers with disabilities.
-Staff will also help you identify steps you can take to improve your chances of qualifying (e.g., participating in financial counseling, taking care of past due accounts or items in collections).
+Having poor credit or a history of bankruptcy will not necessarily disqualify you.
+Your circumstances will be evaluated on a case-by-case basis.
+Northwest Access Fund staff will help you identify steps you can take to improve your chances of qualifying (e.g., participating in financial counseling, or taking care of past due accounts or items in collections).

 I want to apply for a Business Equipment loan, but I don’t have a Business Plan; I also need funding for items other than equipment.
 What should I do?